Tsk1001/doc/GLOSSARY.md

 It allows seeing the “clean” data about a particular transaction.

 #Redirect method
-Javascript( to collect data for quality assurance) or HTML
+Java Script( to collect data for quality assurance) or HTTP

 #Transactions
 Is a group of operations that consist of impression, click and install.